sberrevoets/scottberrevoets.com/content/blog/2016-08-01-silencing-nslog.md

 Title: Silencing NSLog
 Date: 2016-08-01
-Summary: Details a way to clean up a noisy Xcode console
+Description: Details a way to clean up a noisy Xcode console

 When your app has a lot of third-party dependencies, what often happens is that